oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/intro/intro.md

 ### Objectives

-In this LiveLab, you will:
+In this Workshop, you will:

 * Learn how to navigate in the OCI web console and be able to demo key OCI AI Vision and Data Labeling features
 * Learn how to leverage a helper script to bulk-label a dataset of biomedical images, i.e. efficiently label a large volume of images